-Drop the retention module (Figure 14 on the following page) down over the Pentium II slot so that the retention module sits flat against the motherboard.
+Drop the retention module (Figure 14 below) down over the Pentium II slot so that the retention module sits flat against the motherboard.
+Tighten the screws in a clockwise manner to secure the module to the board.
+Warning: Do not overtighten the screws as you may damage the module and/or the motherboard.